radian-software/straight.el/README.md

 (straight-use-package '(org-plus-contrib :includes org))
 ```

-It's value may also be a list of symbols indicating multiple packages:
+Its value may also be a list of symbols indicating multiple packages:

 ```emacs-lisp
 (straight-use-package '(example :includes (foo bar)))